 More and more people are questioning the consumption of meat and its effects on animals, the environment, and our health.
 This is reflected in the increasing demand for meat alternatives.
 Many supermarkets now offer a wide range of meat alternatives based on legumes.23 Soya beans are used to produce tofu, tempeh, and soya meat, which are particularly popular alternatives to conventional meat.
 There are also numerous varieties of tofu, including smoked and marinated products flavoured with various herbs and spices.
 Soya meat (also called textured soya protein) is also available in various forms.
 Soya strips can be used for plant-based gyros or shawarmas, while soya mince is a great choice for chilli sin carne or veggie bolognese.
 Black bean burgers are a popular, healthy, and tasty alternative to ready meals and unhealthy fast food, while lupin protein is used to produce cutlets and sausages, among other things.

 - Pulses are a healthy source of protein and a practical alternative to meat.
 Pulses and legumes, including lentils, beans, peas and lupins, as well as products made from them, such as tofu, soy milk, or tempeh, should be consumed several times a week.

-- Incorporating legumes into your diet can stabilise your blood sugar levels and help you maintain your weight by leaving you feeling full for a long time.
-Since their carbohydrates pass into the blood slowly, pulses are particularly suitable for type 2 diabetics, and also help to prevent diabetes.23
+- Incorporating legumes into your diet can stabilise your blood sugar levels and help you feel full for a long time.
+Since their carbohydrates pass into the blood slowly, pulses are particularly suitable for type 2 diabetics, and also help to prevent diabetes.24

-- If you suffer from high blood pressure, you should incorporate pulses into your diet since they help to regulate blood pressure.24
+- If you suffer from high blood pressure, you should incorporate pulses into your diet since they help to regulate blood pressure.25

 |↑2||United States Department of Agriculture: USDA Food Composition Databases, Online at: https://ndb.nal.usda.gov/ndb/search/list [24.05.2018]|